DO I NEED TO HAVE A BACKGROUND IN MIDDLE EAST STUDIES TO APPLY?

 WHAT IS THE APPLICATION DEADLINE AND WHAT DO I NEED TO SUBMIT?

 The deadline to apply is January 4th.
 You may apply to the Center for Middle Eastern Studies M.A. program through the Division of Social Sciences or the Division of the Humanities.
 Generally, we advise students to enter through the division that closely corresponds their undergraduate background.
 To apply, you must complete an on-line application and provide a candidate statement, writing sample, 3 recommendations and transcripts from all previously attended colleges/universities in addition to the application fee.
 The on-line application is available at https://grad-application.uchicago.edu/ .
 Here you may complete the application, taking as much time as you need, of course while keeping the January 4th deadline in mind.
-The on-line process also allows you to download all of the necessary forms that you will need to mail in with your transcripts, writing sample, etc. We require that you take the GRE and TOEFL or IELTS (for applicants who are not U.S. citizens or U.S. permanent residents).
+The on-line process also allows you to download all of the necessary forms that you will need to mail in with your transcripts, writing sample, etc. We require that you take the TOEFL or IELTS (for applicants who are not U.S. citizens or U.S. permanent residents).
 The TOEFL/IELTS is the only admissions requirement that applies specifically to international applicants.
-Ideally, the GRE & TOEFL tests should be taken no later than November, to ensure arrival of the scores by the January 4th application deadline.
-We do not require a minimum GRE score for admission nor do we provide statistics on the GRE scores for admitted students.
-We will accept GRE scores that are less than 5 years old.
+Ideally, the TOEFL tests should be taken no later than November, to ensure arrival of the scores by the January 4th application deadline.
 The University of Chicago does require that admitted applicants obtain a minimum score for the TOEFL prior to matriculation.
+We do not require a GRE score for admission nor do we provide statistics on the GRE scores for previously admitted students.

 IS FINANCIAL AID AVAILABLE?